Evaporation & Crystallisation

 Rock salt is a mixture of salt and sand.
 The salt in rock salt is soluble (will dissolve in water) and the sand is insoluble (won’t dissolve in water).
 Here are the steps that we use to separate the sand and salt in rock salt.

-We grind the rock salt up to make the salt crystals small so that the salt crystals dissolve well in water (the small salt crystals will have a greater surface area, which means that they will dissolve quicker/ more easily when we add them to water).
-We then add the grinded rock salt to water and stir to help the salt dissolve in the water.
-We now have a solution with the salt dissolved into the water, and the sand in the water but not dissolved in the water (the sand will not dissolve because sand is insoluble).
+We grind the rock salt up to make the salt crystals small so that they dissolve well in water (the small salt crystals will have a greater surface area, which means that they will dissolve quicker/ more easily).
+We then add the grinded rock salt to a beaker of water and stir to help the salt dissolve in the water.
+We now have a solution with the salt dissolved in the water, and the sand in the water but not dissolved in the water (the sand will not dissolve because sand is insoluble).

 The solution that has passed through the filter paper (the filtrate) is water with dissolved salt.
 We can separate the salt from the water by using evaporation.
-Evaporation will result in the water evaporating away, which will leave salt crystals.
-We could have also used crystallisation to separate the water and salt.
-(The salt in rock salt won’t break down or react when heat is applied, but if the salt did break down or react when heat is applied, we would have had to use crystallisation instead of evaporation).
+We pour the filtrate into an evaporating dish and heat it up using a Bunsen burner.
+The heat will cause the water to evaporate, which will leave us with salt crystals.
+Instead of evaporation, we could have used crystallisation to obtain the salt crystals (the salt in rock salt won’t break down or react when heat is applied, but if the salt did break down or react when heat is applied, we would have had to use crystallisation instead of evaporation).

 We now have separated the sand and salt in rock salt.